gddk/ats-plugin-cache-key-genid/README.md

 When an HTTP request comes into ATS, it takes the URL and generates the CacheUrl, then looks in the cache for the key matching md5(CacheUrl).
 If CacheUrl changes, the md5 hash changes, and it won't find old copies.

 This method is exceptionally faster than http://localhost/delete_regex=http://example\.tld/.*.
-Using ATS's delex_regex method performs a full cache scan.
+ATS's delex_regex method performs a full cache scan.
-It must look at every file in the cache, determine if it matches the regular expresssion, and then delete the file.
+It looks at every file in the cache, determines if it matches the regular expresssion, and then deletes the file.
 Using ats-plugin-cache-key-genid, no cache scan is required.
-You simply increment a single value in a kytocabinet database and done.
+You simply increment a value in a kytocabinet database and done.

 ## The high level workflow of what this plugin does